KIWi Compass

 • What negotiations are required to ensure that teachers, students and administrative staff play their part in supporting strategic objectives at an institutional level?

-• What incentives can I put in place to ensure the whole institution is committed to internationalisation?
+• What incentives can I put in place to ensure the whole higher education institution is committed to internationalisation?
 (Travel funding, offsets against teaching commitments, for example).

 • What opportunities and decision-making mechanisms does your institution’s management provide so that staff can initiate partnerships with disciplines or countries that do not (yet) align with your strategic priorities?

-• How much of the development and implementation process of internationalisation strategies is supported by professional risk and security management systems and structures?
+• How much of the development and implementation process of internationalisation strategies is supported by professional risk and security management systems?

 Find answers